-Table 3 shows the results of the sediment scour and re-suspension test for the LittaTrap[TM] Catch Basin system.
+Table 3 shows the results of the sediment scour and re-suspension test for the ENVIROBASINTM.
 The scour test involved preloading 10.2 cm of fresh test sediment into the sedimentation sump of the catch basin.
 The sediment was placed on a false floor to mimic a device filled to 50% of the maximum sediment storage depth.
 Clean water was run through the device at five surface loading rates over a 30 minute period.
 Each flow rate was maintained for 5 minutes with a one minute transition time between flow rates.
 Effluent samples were collected at one minute sampling intervals and analyzed for Suspended Sediment Concentration (SSC) and PSD by recognized methods.
 The effluent samples were subsequently adjusted based on the background concentration of the influent water.
-The smallest 5% of particles captured during the 40 L/min/m2 surface loading rate are also commonly used to adjust the concentration was too low to conduct aqueous sample PSD tests, hence the results are adjusted based on background concentration.
-Results showed average adjusted effluent sediment concentrations below 3 mg/L at all tested surface loading rates.
+The smallest 5% of particles captured during the 40 L/min/m2 surface loading rate are also commonly used to adjust the concentration, as per the method described in Bulletin # CETV 2016-09-0001.
+However, the sediment concentration was too low to conduct aqueous sample PSD tests, hence the results are adjusted based on background concentrations below 3 mg/L at all tested surface loading rates.